utsav0/daily-dev-tips/src/pages/posts/making-a-fullscreen-vertical-slider-with-tailwind-and-eleventy.md

   - tailwind
 ---

-In this tutorial we will learn **how to build a scrollable vertical slider using Tailwind CSS** and Eleventy.
+In this tutorial, we will learn **how to build a scrollable vertical slider using Tailwind CSS** and Eleventy.
 It will also come with a nice CSS _scroll-snap_ effect.

 This example will become the homepage for my lifestyle blog.
-The end result of todays article will look like this:
+The result of today's article will look like this:

 ![Tailwind full-page homepage scroll sections](https://cdn.hashnode.com/res/hashnode/image/upload/v1611646193043/RIOddbcKp.gif)

 ## Build a vertical slider in Tailwind CSS

-We will start by coding our main container and the full screen sections inside.
+We will start by coding our main container and the entire screen sections inside.

 We have a total of five slider sections for the homepage: